Search

 To get a premises licence, you will need to either transfer an existing licence or apply for a new one with the local authority.

 It is important to note that licensing requirements can vary depending on the location and type of establishment you operate.
 The licences listed above provide a general overview, and you may need further permissions such as Food Business Registration.
 Failing to obtain the required licences can result in fines, penalties, or even closure of your business.
 By obtaining and maintaining the appropriate licences, you can create a safe and legally compliant environment for both your staff and customers.
-Contact our Commercial Real Estate team for any help you might need with opening or managing your restaurant, pub or cafe.
+Contact our Commercial Property Solicitors for any help you might need with opening or managing your restaurant, pub or cafe.

 About this article